MichaelXavier/Angel/README.md

    or [multilog](http://cr.yp.to/daemontools.html). *Note that if you use a logger process, it is a configuration error to specify either stdout or stderr as well.*
+ * `count` is an optional argument to specify the number of processes to spawn.
+   For instance, if you specified a count of 2, it will spawn the program twice, internally as `workers-1` and `workers-2`, for example.

 Assuming the above configuration was in a file called "example.conf", here's what a shell session might look like: